Stanko/Stanko.github.io/content/blog/2022-06-20-introducing-keen-npm-package-boilerplate.md

 ### Disclaimer

-Keen is minimal and opinionated on purpose, and it might now fit your workflow.
+Keen is minimal and opinionated on purpose, and it might not fit your workflow.
 If you want something more robust and don't mind having more dependencies, check tools like [tsup](https://github.com/egoist/tsup) or [unbuild](https://github.com/unjs/unbuild).

 ### ESM and CJS modules